-Despite the fact that we will start analyzing the trading approaches and building our own strategies only in the next level of this course, which will start from the next lesson, right now we will study one of rather popular approaches to trading.
+Even though we will start analyzing the trading approaches and building our strategies only in the next level of this course, which will start from the next lesson, right now we will study one of the rather popular approaches to trading.
 I decided to create a lesson on the averaging and the Martingale strategy right after the topic of risk management.
 Soon you will understand why.

 This tactic can indeed be called relatively lossless, since, for it, 100% of profitable trades constitute a normal situation.
 Running ahead of the story, it is necessary to immediately say that one failed trade kills the trade deposit and the trader’s self-esteem along with it.

 We will consider the Martingale system as a system of manipulation in the forex market but, traditionally, it has appeared as a way to win playing roulette without the risk of loss.

 The essence of the strategy lies in the following rules: